raymondworkshop/raymondworkshop/README.md

 I like problem solving, and reading.
 I write at [blog.reader](https://muyun.github.io/).

 If you’ve got any questions, suggestions or would like to discuss a project then email me at wenlzhao@gmail.com.
 I’d be happy to hear from you.
-I am also available for short term consulting.
+I am also available for project consulting.
 You can also find me on [Twitter](https://twitter.com/_muyun).

 Outside of Technology & Philosophy world, I also like self-improvement, and experiencing something.